JoeFriedlander/cloudDance/README.md

 Joe Friedlander

 ## Acknowledgments
-* Name inspired from the book *Ubik* by Philip K. Dick
+Name inspired from the book *Ubik* by Philip K. Dick

+## For fun: A screenshot of an early version